remarkjs/remark/packages/remark-cli/readme.md

   "remarkConfig": {
     "settings": {
       "bullet": "*", // Use `*` for list item bullets (default)
-      // see <https://github.com/remarkjs/remark/tree/main/packages/remark-stringify> for more options.
+      // See <https://github.com/remarkjs/remark/tree/main/packages/remark-stringify> for more options.
     },
     "plugins": [
       "remark-preset-lint-consistent", // Check that markdown is consistent.